 - Get travel cards;

-- Lose €20 each off said cards because we didn’t know how to use said cards;
+- Lose €20 each off said cards because we didn’t know how to use them;

-- Live off ham and cheese sandwhiches (mostly due to a lack of effort but also dutch labels);
+- Live off ham and cheese sandwiches (mostly due to a lack of effort but also dutch labels);

 - Trudge through the rain;